uit-no/hpc-doc/account/linux.rst

 ---------------------------

 You must execute your jobs by submitting them to the batch system.
-There is a dedicated section :ref:`jobs` in our user guide that explain how to use the batch system.
+There is a dedicated section :doc:`/jobs/batch` in our user guide that explain how to use the batch system.
 The pages explains how to write job scripts, and how to submit, manage, and monitor jobs.
 It is not allowed to run long or large memory jobs interactively (i.e., directly from the command line).